 In view of the increasing demand for boosting the cooperation with the scientific community in policy design, a close cooperation with the Joint Research Centre (JRC) - the European Commission's science and knowledge service - has been initiated.
 In September 2021, the workshop "Science for policy making in Greece" took place, in which renowned policy makers and scientists across the EU participated.
 Greece was represented at a high political level in order to signal the importance of the subject and the undertaken efforts.
-The workshop concluded that science for policy making is gaining political momentum in Greece, given the successful use of scientific evidence and public management during COVID-19 and other government initiatives and that there seems to be strong political will to take further steps.
-Recognizing that there are clear epistemic and bureaucratic challenges to bring together scientists and policymakers, the importance of the need to advance the strengthening of science advice practice via the formalization of science for policy organizations and networks of advisers was stated.
+The workshop concluded that science for policy making is gaining political momentum in Greece, given the successful use of scientific evidence and public management during COVID-19 and other government initiatives, and that there seems to be a strong political will to take further steps.

 There is a strong political will supported by a coherent plan to strengthen the incorporation of scientific results and analysis into public policy making in the coming years.
-The enhancement of evaluation procedures for public policies requires the extended use of appropriate, reliable and high-quality scientific evidence according to the domain of the evaluation throughout the whole policy cycle.
-Given the benefits that can be realized by combining the competencies of scientists across multiple countries and aiming to leverage upon knowledge mobilization for the investigation of potential solutions to complex public policy issues, Greece is leading the multicountry project "Building capacity for evidence-informed policy making in governance and public administration in a post-pandemic Europe", funded by the European Commission and supported by eight EU countries, which will enhance institutional mechanisms for mainstreaming scientific evidence in public policy design and evaluation.
+The enhancement of evaluation procedures for public policies requires the extended use of appropriate, reliable and high-quality scientific domain-specific evidence throughout the whole policy cycle.
+Given the benefits that can be realized by combining the competencies of scientists across multiple countries and aiming to leverage upon knowl-edge mobilization for the investigation of potential solutions to complex public policy issues, Greece is leading the multi-country project "Building capacity for evidence-informed policy making in governance and public administration in a post-pandemic Europe", funded by the European Commission and supported by eight EU countries, which will enhance institutional mechanisms for mainstreaming scientific evidence in public policy design and evaluation.

-5.5 Fostering the SDGs implementation at global and regional level
+5.5 Fostering the SDGs implementation at global and regional levels